FedericoCarboni/scarpet-docs/_arithmetic/ceil.md

 ---
 signatures:
   - params:
-      - name: 'n'
+      - name: "n"
 ---

 First lucky integer that is not smaller than `n`.
 As you would expect, ceiling is typically right above the floor.